Tewa: Language

+Origins

 As with speakers of Tiwa, Towa and Keres, there is some disagreement among the Tewa people as to whether Tewa should be a written language or not.
 Some Pueblo elders feel that Tewa languages should be preserved by oral traditions alone.
 However, many Tewa speakers have decided that Tewa literacy is important for passing the language on to the children.

 The Tewa pueblos developed their own orthography (spelling system) for their language, Ohkay Owingeh has published a dictionary of Tewa, and today most of the Tewa-speaking pueblos have established Tewa-language programs to teach children to read and write in this language.

+Modern-day conservation efforts

+With a decline in the Tewa population, many questions were raised regarding the Tewa language.
+People, including the Tewa, were worried about the practicality and learning of the Tewa language.
+Students and professors at Worcester Polytechnic Institute recognized this issue and designed TewaTalk.
+TewaTalk would allow many people to learn the language.

+Virgie Bigbee, one of the many “voices” of TewaTalk, spent countless hours recording and uploading his talking in the Tewa Language.
+In addition to simple learning, to entice or appeal to the younger generation, the app also features learning games where one can apply their knowledge.